 - Lines 4 and 6: They basically do the same route.
 They run respectively between ÚjbudaKözpont and SzéllKálmántér, and MóriczZsigmondkörtér and SzéllKálmántér, through the “ring”, a long avenue just around the city center.
-They run close to the House of Terror and Holocaust Memorial Center, for example.
+They run close to the House of Terror and to the Holocaust Memorial Center, for example.

 - Line 19: This line runs along the Danube river, but on the Buda side, from Margaret Bridge until Liberty Bridge and then to the District XI.

 - Line 49: It connects the DeákFerenctér and the Gellért Hill (Liberty Bridge entrance).

 There are more than 200 bus lines in the city, including some express ones (they have an E following the number).
 Most locals use the bus, so during in the rush hour, it might be crowded.
 Buses are the only public transport available to get around the Buda Hill.

 Budapest has three public scheduled boat lines, but I’ll write about the most relevant ones.
 They run between 7 am and 7 pm, every half hour.

 - D-11 (weekdays, the whole year) – It operates in the morning (7am-9am) and in the afternoon (4pm-6pm), between Haller Utca – Újpest, Árpádút.